 Mac OS 9 supports only Java 1.1 and BGBlitz 1.9.0 is the last version that supports OS 9.
 The Mac OS Runtime for Java (MRJ) 2.2 or newer is recommended.

 Linux: Use Sun JRE 1.4.2.
-Java 1.5 has a sometimes problems with big Themes, Java 6 should work fine.
+Java 1.5 has a problem sometimes with big Themes, Java 6 should work fine.

 FreeBSD: use Java 1.5 of the FreeBSD Foundation.
 Tested with PC-BSD and DesktopBSD.

 John Wiltshire tested it on FreeBSD 5.1 and on NetBSD 1.6.1 successfully.
-I have tested it on NetBSD 2.0.1 in the Linux-Emulation succesfully but it runs only on the single CPU kernel.
+Reed Christiansen tested it successfully on OpenBSD 4.4 with Java 1.7.
+I have tested it on NetBSD 2.0.1 in the Linux-Emulation successfully but it runs only on the single CPU kernel.
 Gary McGill tested BGBlitz on OpenServer 5.0.6 where it runs well if the sound is disabled.
+It runs on OpenSolaris naturally too.

 BGBlitz was tested on eCS (a modern OS/2 version).
 Please use the Linux version.
 Thanks to Roger Troost, who tried this out.